VIDEO: This smoke is telling you it's coming @ 4:50

 One of the most important skills all firemen must possess in todays fire environment is the ability to read smoke.
 Experienced firemen have been reading smoke for years, but recently it has become more of an art.
 Reading smoke has become a more focused subject of training thanks to firemen like David W. Dodson who authored 'The Art of Reading Smoke.'

 Whether it's the incident commander, company officer, pump operator or a probationary member of the ladder company, everyone on the fireground must have the ability to read smoke.
 In the modern day fire service we may be responding to fewer fires, but we are also responding to hotter more volatile fire environments thanks to low-mass synthetics (plastics) and increased fire loads.
-We can no longer rely on just experience alone or the 'old way' of reading smoke.
+We can no longer rely on just experience alone or the "old way" of reading smoke.
 Though not an exact science, the ability to read the smoke can help us make better tactical decisions.
 It can help us determine the fires location, growth, toxicity, direction of travel and whether it's going from a contents fire to a structure fire.
 Most importantly, it helps us predict hostile fire events like smoke explosions, backdrafts and flashovers.
-Obviously when it comes to location and extent, having a well-ventilated fire showing on arrival is a good thing and preferred over smoke coming from every opening as fire is the end product of the combustion process.
+Obviously when it comes to location and extent, having a well-ventilated fire showing on arrival is often a good thing, and preferred over smoke coming from every opening as fire is the end product of the combustion process.
 When only smoke is showing, you have to locate the fire while evaluating its volume, color, movement, velocity, in addition to where the tallest smoke is.

 New or inexperienced firemen and company officers MUST learn how to read smoke properly by watching training videos and actual hostile fire events caught on video, especially since THEY will be the ones performing primary searches, horizontal ventilation and operating the handlines in todays structure fires.
 They must have the ability to recognize and predict fire events before it's too late.
 Nozzlemen shouldn't always rely on the company officer behind them to give them warning signs of flashover.
 In a loud fire environment, communications and warnings may become muffled during SCBA use.
 It's critical to know when to apply water to smoke overhead and perform horizontal ventilation correctly.
-When making the 'go or no-go' decision, the company officer should take a few extra seconds to assess smoke before rushing into the fire building.
-Even a pump operator with the ability to read smoke and predict collapse may see something from the street that interior crews can't and warn them by radio.
+When making the "go or no-go" decision, the company officer should take a few extra seconds to assess smoke before rushing into the fire building.
+Even a pump operator with the ability to read smoke and predict hostile events-collapse may see something from the street that interior crews can't and warn them by radio.

 Black Fire is turbulent, dense, high-volume black smoke that is ready to light up.
 Black fire is a sure sign of autoignition and flashover, so treat it as you would actual flames by cooling and venting.
 Black fire has the ability to do what flames do- charring, heat damage to structural supports, destruction and death.
 'Black Fire' can reach temperatures of more than 1000°F.